Halo (franchise): 2011–2021: 343 Industries games

-2026–present: Halo Studios games
+2024–2026: Halo Studios rebranding and Campaign Evolved

 343 Industries rebranded as Halo Studios to mark shifts with the development of the Halo franchise, including the availability of the series on platforms beyond Xbox and Windows for the first time.

 On October 6, 2024, 343 Industries unveiled a seven-minute video where they confirmed multiple new games were currently in development using Unreal Engine 5 as opposed to the proprietary Slipspace Engine.
 They also rebranded as Halo Studios.
 Studio head Pierre Hintze explained that the decision to rebrand the studio came from an internal shift in development philosophy behind the franchise, giving the team a "clean break" as was the case with transitioning between Bungie and 343.
 Following Microsoft Gaming CEO Phil Spencer teasing the franchise's return for the following year at the Xbox Games Showcase in June 2025, a Halo Waypoint blogpost later that month disclosed that Halo Studios would unveil one of their new Halo projects in Unreal Engine 5 at the Halo World Championships in October.

 The project was revealed to be Halo: Campaign Evolved, a full remake of the original Combat Evolved's campaign set to release in 2026 for Windows, Xbox Series X/S and PlayStation 5, marking the franchise's debut on Sony consoles.
 Halo Studios community manager Brian Jarrard viewed Campaign Evolved as marking a new era for the franchise that encouraged the existing Halo community to welcome in new players joining from PlayStation, asserting that future entries going forward would also be released on Sony's consoles.

+Future

+Following Asha Sharma's succession from Phil Spencer as CEO of Xbox in early 2026, the division underwent significant restructuring to consolidate fewer studios around core IP.
+The Information reported in June that Xbox planned to accelerate the release cadence of tentpole franchises, particularly citing the Halo series among other properties that would see increased investment as the publisher oriented its business around AAA titles.

+In September 2026, Xbox announced that as part of their ongoing structural 'reset', responsibilities for the Halo IP, including the next mainline entry, had been transferred to subsidiary Activision, which was assembling a purpose-built team for the project separate from their ongoing work for the Call of Duty franchise.
+Activision president Rob Kostich said in a statement that their goal with the property was to make "the greatest Halo game ever" and to stay true to the universe, legacy and community.
+This development coincided with an elimination of 268 positions across their first-party development teams including Halo Studios, which was downsized to maintain support over current and legacy games such as Campaign Evolved and The Master Chief Collection.